Pwd9000-ML/azure-vm-password-rotate/README.md

 ## Notes

 - As per the example above, you also need a GitHub Secret `AZURE_CREDENTIALS` to log into Azure using Action: `Azure/login@v1`

+- You can use the [AzurePreReqs](https://github.com/Pwd9000-ML/azure-vm-password-rotate/tree/master/azurePreReqs) script to create a key vault, generate a GitHub Secret to use as `AZURE_CREDENTIALS` and sets relevant RBAC access on the key vault, `Key Vault Officer`, as well as `Virtual Machine Contributor` over virtual machines in the Azure subscription.

 - Passwords will only be rotated for `secrets/names` of servers populated in the key vault as `secret` keys.
 Servers will be skipped if they are not running: